zmalatrax/starknet_security/README.md

 ### GOOD SAMARITAN
 _Back to [recap](#recap)_

-:warning: Currently not working on Sepolia :warning:

-_The challenge deploys a custom ERC20 token.
-The provided class hashes are hardcoded ([1](https://github.com/devnet0x/Starknet-Security-Challenges-Factory/blob/c1f9d6db576aacf28c403a2b1b44f349e4eaf70c/src/assets/challenge14.cairo#L41-L43), [2](https://github.com/devnet0x/Starknet-Security-Challenges-Factory/blob/c1f9d6db576aacf28c403a2b1b44f349e4eaf70c/src/assets/challenge14.cairo#L50-L52)), but it doesn't exist on Sepolia (surely unchanged from the goerli migration) thus the challenge cannot be deployed._

-The challenge contract allows anyone to call `request_donation(self: @ContractState)` which calls `donate10(self: @ContractState, dest_: ContractAddress)`, which transfers 10e18 tokens from a wallet contract if there is enough balance.
-If the balance is less than 10e18, the remaining balance is sent.
+The challenge contract allows anyone to call `request_donation(self: @ContractState)` which calls `donate10(self: @ContractState, dest_: ContractAddress)`, which transfers 10e18 tokens from a wallet contract if there is enough balance and the caller has implemented the function `fn notify(self: @TContractState, amount: u256) -> bool;`, returning true for a successful transfer of the requested amount.

 There is no restriction on number of calls to these functions, one can make calls to request_donation until the good samaritan's balance is 0.

-The good samaritan has $1_000_000 TKN, it requires 100_000 calls to `request_donation`.
+The good samaritan has $1_000_000 TKN, it requires 100_000 calls to `request_donation` if one request $10 TKN at a time.
+The number of calls required makes impossible to drain all coins in one transaction.

-Either make a loop that breaks on the the 100_001-th iteration, or a while loop that breaks when `request_donation` returns `false`.
+In order to effectively transfer coins from the samaritan, the caller must implement the function `fn notify(self: @TContractState, amount: u256) -> bool;` from which the `transfer` function makes a transfer or not.
+- If the requested amount is superior to the current_balance of the samaritan, `transfer` returns `false`.
+- If the amount is sufficient, the transfer is successful or not based on the value returned from the `notify` external call.

+Moreover, on the `request_donation` function, if the returned value from `transfer` is false, then all remaining coins are transferred to the caller.
+This is the effective way to drain the samaritan.

+We code a contract that calls `request_donation`, implementing `notify` which returns `false` if the amount is 10e18 and `true` otherwise.

 The exploit contract source code can be found [here](https://github.com/zmalatrax/starknet_security/blob/main/good_samaritan/src/good_samaritan_exploit.cairo).

 1. Deploy the challenge:

-Challenge address: <challenge_addr>
+Challenge address: 0x10af0dea72bb94d04bd18159c9a3e740b7fbe706d4dbc829ed116c40b25a738

 2. Craft the exploit contract:

-   - Create a new scarb project: `scarb new coinflip && cd coinflip`
+   - Create a new scarb project: `scarb new good_samaritan && cd good_samaritan`
    - Update the `Scarb.toml` with starknet dependecies
    - Implements the exploit